Estêvão Willian

-Estêvão Willian Almeida de Oliveira Gonçalves (born 24 April 2007), known as Estêvão (/pt-BR/), is a Brazilian professional footballer who plays as a winger for Premier League club Chelsea and the Brazil national team.
-He is regarded as one of the best young players in the world.
+Estêvão Willian Almeida de Oliveira Gonçalves (born 24 April 2007), known as Estêvão (/pt-BR/), is a Brazilian professional footballer who plays as a winger for club Chelsea and the Brazil national team.
+He is widely regarded as one of the best young players in the world.

 Early life

-Born in Franca, São Paulo, Estêvão began his youth career with the academy of Cruzeiro in 2017.
-The following year, in 2018, at the age of 10, Estêvão signed a professional contract with Nike, making him the youngest Brazilian player to sign with the company, surpassing Real Madrid forward Rodrygo.
+Born in Franca, São Paulo, Estêvão began his youth career with Cruzeiro in 2017 where his prodigious ability earned him the nickname "Messinho".
+At the age of 10, Estêvão signed a deal with Nike, making him the then youngest athlete to sign with the company before being surpassed by Kauan Basile.